hexdump0815/imagebuilder/systems/starfive_visionfive2/readme.md

 ## special notes

-- all this is very much wip and not really useable yet
+- all this is very much wip and not that useable yet
 - more info coming soon